2016 United States House of Representatives elections in North Carolina: District 3

 The 3rd district is located on the Atlantic coast of North Carolina.
 It covers the Outer Banks and the counties adjacent to the Pamlico Sound.
 The new map made the district somewhat more compact, removing some of its more southern and western areas.

-The incumbent is Republican Walter B. Jones Jr., who has represented the district since 1995.
+Incumbent Republican Walter B. Jones Jr., who had represented the district since 1995, ran for re-election.
 He was re-elected with 68% of the vote in 2014.
+The district had a PVI of R+11.

 Republican primary

-Jones, who has a reputation as a maverick, is running for re-election, saying "I like to be a thorn in people's ass".
+Jones, who has a reputation as a maverick, ran for re-election, saying "I like to be a thorn in people's ass".
 Taylor Griffin, a one-time aide to United States Senator Jesse Helms and to President George W. Bush, ran against Jones in the Republican primary again in 2016, just as he had done in 2014.